Ophthalmologic Manifestations of Cicatricial Pemphigoid Medication

 Dapsone (Avlosulfon)

-Recommended as first-line agent for treatment of OCP if inflammatory activity is not severe, disease is not rapidly progressive, and patient is not glucose-6-phosphate dehydrogenase deficient.
+Recommended as first-line agent for treatment of ocular cicatricial pemphigoid (OCP) if inflammatory activity is not severe, disease is not rapidly progressive, and patient is not glucose-6-phosphate dehydrogenase deficient.
 A response usually is observed within 4 weeks of initiation of therapy.
 Has both antimicrobial and anti-inflammatory activity.
 Mechanisms by which it influences inflammatory and immune systems are not clear.
 Able to penetrate bacterial cells and have both bactericidal and bacteriostatic activity against Mycobacterium leprae.
 Believed to mediate anti-inflammatory effects in cicatricial pemphigoid by a variety of mechanisms.
 Evidence suggests that dapsone stabilizes lysosomal membranes, decreasing release of contents, and interferes with myeloperoxidase halide-mediated cytotoxic system of neutrophils.
 May inhibit Arthus reaction and adjuvant-induced arthritis in a manner similar to that of corticosteroids and indomethacin.

 Immunosuppressive agents